GYG-be/gyg-be.github.io/_posts/2025-12-31-annual-personal-development-syllabus.md

 6. Introduction to PDCA (Plan-Do-Check-Act) cycle
 7. Self-reflection on spiritual growth and Catholic teachings

-## Week 5: Enhancing Focus and Discipline
+## Week 5: Enhancing Focus and The Discipline Of Improving Discipline
 1. Advanced calendar management strategies
 2. Implementing time-boxing for enhanced productivity
 3. Utilizing Eisenhower Matrix for task prioritization